Saturday, September 21, 2024

 Trotter left the Georgia Air National Guard to concentrate on his studies at the Georgia Institute of Technology.
 Lindsey remained in the Ga.
 ANG until 1965 rising to the rank of major.
 Rieck, who relieved Lindsey of his vigil over the downed pilots remained in the Ga.
 ANG until 1968 and left the service as a lieutenant colonel.

 Parrott remained in the Ga.
 ANG and was promoted to lieutenant colonel in 1965.
 He left the service in 1966 to become a test pilot for Boeing.
-He died in 2020 at the age of 91 and is buried in Chattanooga National Cemetery.
+He died in 2020 at the age of 91 and rests in Chattanooga National Cemetery.

 Eugene Parrott.
 Images courtesy of Gary Parrott.